MeRupamGanguly/rupamicinterview/README.md

 Golang uses automatic garbage collection to manage memory.
 Developers do not need to allocate or deallocate memory manually, which reduces memory-related errors.

 ## Pointer
-A **pointer** holds the memory address of a variable, struct, function, or any data type.
+A **pointer** store the memory address of a variable, struct, function, or any data type.

 - You can reference a variable to get its address using the `&` operator.
 - You can dereference a pointer to access the value at the memory address it points to using the `*` operator.